Last Updated on

 I’ve been told that Siberian Huskies are “cat killers.”
 Is this true?

 They can be.
 It depends on how they are socialized as puppies.
-They have a very strong prey-drive, and if they are not socialized to smaller animals as puppies, they will likely kill most small animals they encounter (rabbits, squirrels, cats, etc).
+They have a very strong prey-drive, and if they are not socialized to smaller animals like puppies, they will likely kill most small animals they encounter (rabbits, squirrels, cats, etc).

 I have a newborn/small child.
 Is he/she safe around my Siberian Husky?